 The most common method to rid plants of leaf miners is to spray general pesticide on the infected plants.
 The trick to this method of how to kill leaf miners is to spray at right time.
 If you spray too early or too late, the pesticide will not reach the leaf miner larva and will not kill the leaf miner flies.

 To effectively rid plants of leaf miners with pesticide, in the early spring, place a few infected leaves in a ziplock bag and check the bag daily.
-When you see small black flies in the bag (which will be the leaf miner larva becoming adults), spray the plants daily for a week.
+When you see small, black flies in the bag (which will be the leaf miner larva becoming adults), spray the plants daily for a week.

-There are pesticides that are specific to killing leaf miners by actually be absorbed into the leaves of the plant.
+There are pesticides that are specific to killing leaf miners by actually being absorbed into the leaves of the plant.
 These leaf miner specific sprays can be used at any time of the year.

 Another way of naturally killing leaf miners is to use neem oil.
 This insecticidal oil affects the leaf miner’s natural life cycle and will reduce the number of larva that become adults and thus the number of eggs that the adults will lay.
 While neem oil is not an immediate way how to kill leaf miners, it is a natural way to treat these pests.